aspnetzero/documents/blog-posts/en/using-asp.net-zero-with-devextreme-mvc-part-4.md

-# Using ASP.NET Zero with DevExtreme Angular Part 4
+# Using ASP.NET Zero with DevExtreme Mvc Part 3

-The ASP.NET Zero framework provides a robust foundation for building web applications with Angular and ASP.NET Core.
-In this blog post series, we explore the integration of ASP.NET Zero with DevExtreme Angular, a powerful UI component library.
+The ASP.NET Zero framework provides a robust foundation for building web applications with Mvc and ASP.NET Core.
+In this blog post series, we explore the integration of ASP.NET Zero with DevExtreme Mvc, a powerful UI component library.

 In the last part of the series, we focus on implementing the **editing** functionality in the phone book application.
 We start by adding a `EditPerson` method to the server-side application service, `IPersonAppService`, and define the necessary DTO (Data Transfer Object) to transfer person information.